-The first blogger on our list is Justin Ames, and today we will talk about their experience in Romania.
+The first blogger on our list is Justin Ames, and today, we will talk about their experience in Romania.
 He was born and raised in California, but throughout his life, he lived in numerous countries.
 He came to Romania in search of Transylvania's Dracula, but let’s not spoil the fun and let’s discover Romania with Justin Ames from The Velvet Rocket:

 Ha, my mother took me on a flight when I was just two weeks old, but if I don’t remember it, it doesn’t count, right?
-I did plenty of travel with my family when I was younger, but I really started traveling on my own to interesting places after I was done with university and felt stuck in a boring job.
-Traveling to places like Afghanistan or Somalia seemed like an antidote to that life.
+I did plenty of travel with my family when I was younger, but I really started travelling on my own to interesting places after I was done with university and felt stuck in a boring job.
+Travelling to places like Afghanistan or Somalia seemed like an antidote to that life.

 The last time I counted, it was in the 70-75 range.